16acoy/EcoRoute_Website/README.md

 Calculates CO2 footprint for any user selected journey between 2 places, using data from OpenStreetMap API

-See attached PDF presentation for full description
+See ECORouteMCR2.pdf presentation in project files for full description